The importance of proper tree Identification: How Do You Know If a Tree is Safe

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What happens if I conduct work on a tree that is protected without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing substantial fines and even imprisonment.
+If you carry out work on a protected tree without the appropriate authorizations, you could be subject to massive fines or even prison.

-Can I appeal to a TPO Or preservation or TPO?
+Can I appeal an TPO and/or preservation order?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion